-Usually as a new stager, you are still trying to figure it all out and deciding what’s working for you.
+Usually as a new stager, you are still trying to figure it all out and decide what’s working for you.
 But you should still have a baseline on what is the minimum you want to make per project and what your professional policies are.
 Then depending on the general feedback, tweak them as you go.

 As a new stager, you will be charging on the lower end of the spectrum.
 Once you started building up your client base, then you can adjust the pricing accordingly.
 Regardless what you will charge for your hourly rate, bill for everything and everyone that is involved in your business.
 For example, if your friend helped you out on the job for free, you still want to bill for assistants’ time in your fee.

 Why?
 Let’s say you didn’t bill for your friend’s time to the client.
 When you are hiring actual assistants who are billing you for the day and expect payment, you will have to add that in your pricing.
 This can become a significant increase for your clients, which may cause you to lose them for bumping up your pricing too quickly.
 (Side note: Clients won’t care that it’s a tough economy and you’ve got to pay rent.
-They just care about the $ they need to pay you.
-So make price increase as painless and transparent as possible to your clients, and raise prices in increments.
+They just care about the money they need to pay you.
+So make price increases as painless and transparent as possible to your clients, and raise prices in increments.
 SMALL increments.)

 You should also try to figure out what kind of business model you want.
 There are stagers who have a warehouse and inventory, like mine.
-There are stagers who have bigger business operations, who own trucks, have a whole crew and $million worth of inventory.
+There are stagers who have bigger business operations, who own trucks, have a whole crew and a million dollars worth of inventory.
 There are also stagers who only do redesign projects or consultations.
 So decide what kind of stager you want to be.
 This will help you determine how much to invest in the business.

 When you carry inventory, you will need storage and movers.
-There is no escaping of this.
+There is no escaping this.
 If you don’t want to deal with that, look into rental or only doing consultations or redesign work where you won’t need to carry inventory (at least big pieces anyway).

 a) What are my hard costs?
 (Materials, movers, etc.)